Dientsys/dientsys/README.md

 7. HTML
 8. CSS
 9. JavaScript

-### Scope of Project:
+### Scope of Project

 This project is a CRUD REST API web service for managing departments and their respective employees at a Dental Office.